DFE-Digital/get-into-teaching-app/app/views/content/blog/why-i-became-a-teacher.md

 ## What would your answer be if someone asked you ‘Should I teach?’

 It isn’t easy, but it’s the most fantastic and rewarding job.
 If you are willing to put in a lot of hard work, it is genuinely fantastic.

+If you're thinking about a life in the classroom, explore [if teaching is right for you](/is-teaching-right-for-me).